alasca-association/tarook/docs/user/guide/quick-start/initialization.rst

 OpenStack Key-Pair
 ~~~~~~~~~~~~~~~~~~

-Assuming you are deploying your YAOOK/K8s cluster on top of OpenStack, you
+Assuming you are deploying your Tarook cluster on top of OpenStack, you
 have to `create a ssh key pair in your OpenStack
 project <https://docs.openstack.org/horizon/latest/user/configure-access-and-security-for-instances.html#add-a-key-pair>`__.
 Since the SSH configuration on the Kubernetes host nodes will be